mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

 * Primary CIDR block must be assigned when creating the VPC
 * Represented as an IP Prefix
   * /16 to /28
-  * The smaller the prefix the larger the number of IP addresses in the range
+  * The smaller the prefix, the larger the number of IP addresses in the range
   * IPv4 supports /0 to /32.
-  * You can use any range (RFC 1918) but it is recommended to use one of:
+  * You can use any range (RFC 1918), but it is recommended to use one of:
     * 10.0.0.0./8
     * 172.16.0.0/12
     * 192.168.0.0/16